NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 Lastly, go to <https://github.com/NetworkGradeLinux/mion-docs> and submit a pull request for your branch to be merged with dunfell.
-We will let you know if there're any issues and what corrections need to be made.
+We will let you know if there are any issues and what corrections need to be made.
 After your pull request is merged, delete your branch from the remote repo.
 (Though you can keep it on your computer if you want to)